z4lab/z4lab-hub/README.md

 - custom chat commands like: `!rules`, `!discord`, `!homepage` or `!steamgroup`
 - chat advertisements like: {nextmap}, {timeleft}, website link and so on
 - alert box for commands like `!ws` and `!skins` - displays a message that these kind of plugins won't be supported on this server
+    - also plays an error sound when such a command is triggered

 ## planned features
 - create config file for: